mobifind/PrivacyandPolicy/README.md

 ### No Third-Party Ads.

+We don’t share your data with third-parties or allow third-party banner ads on our platform, We have no intention to introduce them, but if we ever do, we will update this Privacy Policy.

+### Terms and Conditions
-### To enforce our terms, conditions, and policies
+To enforce our terms, conditions, and policies

+### Other Information
-### For any other purposes disclosed to you at the time we collect your information or pursuant to your consent
+For any other purposes disclosed to you at the time we collect your information or pursuant to your consent

 ## How we share your information